ev-th/plant-points/README.md

 Plant Points is a web app that helps users keep track of the variety of plant-based foods they're eating.
 Aiming for the goal of [30 plant points per week](https://www.theguthealthdoctor.com/30-plant-points), users can record the meals they eat and stay updated on their running plant points total.
+It's deployed on Vercel and you can check it out [here](https://plant-points.vercel.app/).

 ## Getting Started